+A Historical Resources Impact Assessment was undertaken in October 2014 (Stantee Consulting Ltd., 2014) and confirmed that the Plan Area contains no recorded historical resources.
 A historical resources overview was conducted for the Western Quarter Section in 2015 and for the Eastern Quarter Section in 2022 (refer to section 8.0 of the Biophysical Overview prepared by Stantec.
 Both studies indicate there are no recorded historical resource sites within the Plan Area.